 Grieving the loss of friends, family members, connections as well as the drug of choice is something most people in early recovery experience.
 All of these are real losses that are normal for a person mourn.
 But more than anything, the drug of choice—something that was most reliable at one time and therefore considered a trusted friend—is now gone, hopefully forever.
 It’s a conflicting state that one must tread through one day at a time and could use the guidance of recovery coaches and counselors.

 At the end of the day, remember that these feelings are reminders that you are alive—finally.
 You’ve been walking around numb for the duration of your addiction and now you have simply awakened to a new normal.
-A life that requires you to face uncomfortable emotion as well as (eventually) savor the positive ones that are on its way when you maintain recovery.
+A life that requires you to face uncomfortable emotions as well as (eventually) savor the positive ones that are on its way when you maintain recovery.